The most powerfully simple presence practice you'll ever use

 Thich Nhat Hanh

-Anxiety, overwhelm, depression, worry, comparison, guilt, reaction, fear, they all come from our habit of living either in the past or worrying about a future we’re uncertain of.
+Anxiety, overwhelm, depression, worry, comparison, guilt, reaction, fear all come from our habit of living either in the past or worrying about a future we’re uncertain of.

-Either we’re replaying the events of the past, feeling guilt or judging ourselves for some way we’ve been.
-Or, we’re worrying, making up stories about a future we’re uncertain of.
+Either we’re replaying the events of the past, feeling guilt or judging ourselves for some way we’ve been, or we’re worrying, making up stories about a future we’re uncertain of.
 Both habits take us out of the present moment.
-And, the present moment is the only place where we have the potential to change how we feel about the past, or how we will be in the future.
+And the present moment is the only place where we have the potential to change how we feel about the past or how we can be in the future.

 ☾ ◐ ✕ ● ☉ ◯ ☉ ● ✕ ◑☽